 The Company's revenues are derived primarily from investment advisory fees.
 Investment advisory fees are directly influenced by the level and mix of AUM as fees are derived from a contractually determined percentage of AUM for each open-end fund, separate, private client and wrap account.
 Advisory fees from the open-end mutual funds are computed daily based on average net assets and amounts receivable are included in investment advisory fees receivable in the consolidated statements of financial condition.
 Advisory fees from separate, private client and wrap account clients are generally computed quarterly based on account values as of the end of the preceding or current quarter in accordance with the terms of each client's investment advisory agreement.
 Client agreements provide for such fees to be billed in arrears or advance.
-Fees billed in arrears are included in investment advisory fees receivable in the consolidated statements of financial condition.
-Fees billed in advance are recognized as income over the quarter as the investment advisory services are performed.
-The Company derived approximately 99% of its total revenue from advisory fees for each of the years ended December 31, 2021, 2020 and 2019, respectively.
-These revenues vary depending upon the level of sales compared with redemptions, financial market conditions and the fee structure for AUM.
+Fees billed in arrears are included in investment advisory fees for the year ended December 31, 2022, and approximately 99% of its total revenue from advisory fees for the year ended December 31, 2022, and approximately 99% of its total revenue from advisory fees for AUM.
 Revenues derived from the equity-oriented portfolios generally have higher management fee rates than fixed income portfolios.
 Account receivables are stated at the amount management expects to collect from outstanding balances.
 Management believes that all account receivables are collectible; accordingly, an allowance for doubtful accounts has not been established.

-Distribution fees include distribution fees paid to the Company by G.distributors, LLC ("G.distributors") on the Class C Fund shares sold.
+Distribution fees include distribution fees paid to the Company by G.distributors, LLC ("G.distributors") on the TETON Westwood Funds' Class C shares sold.
 Class C shares have a 12b-1 Plan with a service and distribution fee totaling 1%.
 The distributor will advance the first year's commission at the time of the sale and collect the distribution fee monthly based on the daily average AUM over the first year.
 The Company has agreed to reimburse the distributor for the commissions advanced and receives the monthly service and distribution fee in return.
 Fees collected may be higher or lower than the amounts advanced as AUM increases or decreases during the year based on the Fund's performance.